 I'm not quite sure what makes this different than if it's Tinea Corporis except that the infection may result in light or dark patches on skin surface.

 Learn more about effective ringworm remedies and order securely online.

-Health Care Disclaimer: Please observe other health tips for controlling tinea pedis, such as keeping your feet dry and using an anti-fungal regularly on areas affected.
+Health Care Disclaimer: Please observe other health tips for controlling fungal infections, including ringworm, such as keeping the affected areas dry, using an anti-fungal regularly on areas affected and trying to scratch areas as little as possible.
+After scratching, be sure to thoroughly sanitize hands and under nails.
 Natural approaches for dealing with ringworm are not presented as replacement for any needed medical testing, evaluation or treatment.